hl-yuan/RPCIC/README.md

-# 2024-MM-RPCIC
+# Robust Prototype Completion for Incomplete Multi-view Clustering（ACM MM 2024）

-## Source code for paper "Robust Prototype Completion for Incomplete Multi-view Clustering".
+This repo contains the code and data of our ACM MM'2024 paper Robust Prototype Completion for Incomplete Multi-view Clustering.